Applications now open

 - strengths and challenges you may have faced

-- interests and where could you make a difference in respect to the health of your particular community
+- where could you make a difference in respect to the health of your particular community

 - goals or career aspirations